kubernetes-enterprise-logging-workshop/workshop/chapter1.md

-# Laboratory
+# Requirements

-The goal of this laboratory is to excerise the end-to-end steps required for a healthy Logging scenario for a Kubernetes environment.
+The goal of this workshop is to excerise the end-to-end steps required for a healthy Logging scenario for a Kubernetes environment, for hence certain technical requirements must be present before to get started.

-## Requirements
+## Docker Container Engine

 Your local station or Laptop must be running an updated version of Docker, you can get detailed instructions from the following table: